AIOps Labs

-You can find log rate analysis under Machine Learning > AIOps Labs where you can select the data view or saved search that you want to analyze.
+You can find log rate analysis embedded in multiple applications.
+In Kibana, you can find it under Machine Learning > AIOps Labs or by using the global search field.
+Here, you can select the data view or saved Discover session that you want to analyze.

 Select a spike or drop in the log event histogram chart to start the analysis.
 It identifies statistically significant field-value combinations that contribute to the spike or drop and displays them in a table.
 You can optionally choose to summarize the results into groups.
 The table also shows an indicator of the level of impact and a sparkline showing the shape of the impact in the chart.
 Hovering over a row displays the impact on the histogram chart in more detail.
 You can inspect a field in Discover, further investigate in Log pattern analysis, or copy the table row information as a query filter to the clipboard by selecting the corresponding option under the Actions column.
 You can also pin a table row by clicking on it then move the cursor to the histogram chart.
 It displays a tooltip with exact count values for the pinned field which enables closer investigation.